MaDrCloudDev/aMaDrOfSvelte/README.md

 # [aMaDrOfSvelte](https://amadrofsvelte.madr.io)

-## Your definitive Prisma, Planetscale (MySQL), Lucia auth/oAuth, SvelteKit, PWA, Tailwind; Flowbite template.
+## Your definitive Prisma, Planetscale (MySQL), Lucia auth/oAuth, SvelteKit, PWA, Tailwind-Flowbite, full-stack template.
+Similar to T3 Stack, without tRPC (because we don't need it), nor the needless complexities of Next and React

+### aMaDrOfSvelte lets you manage your database, your "server", your APIs, and and your front-end all from the same the codebase; using the same languages, by merely typing a few commands into your terminal

 ## Features

-- PlanetScale (MySQL) Database
+- PlanetScale (MySQL) Database.
+More flexible than NoSQL, but just as easy to use thanks to Prisma
-- Prisma for ORM and query building
+- Prisma for ORM, query building, and dead-simple data manipulation.
+Just type "npx prisma studio"
-- Lucia auth with oAuth for easy user authentication
+- Lucia auth with oAuth for easy user authentication.
+GitHub oAuth pre-configued; remove it if you want simple sign-in
-- SvelteKit for the best frontend developer experience
+- SvelteKit for the best frontend developer experience.
+It just works, and I end up typing half as much code as React
-- Pre-configured with Tailwind and Flowbite for easy-to-use components
+- Pre-configured with Tailwind and Flowbite for easy-to-use components.
+Try the Flowbite components, or remove it and use regular Tailwind
-- Service-worker and web-manfiest for full PWA compadibility
+- Service-worker and web-manfiest for full PWA compadibility.
+Edit them to fit your sites constraints
 - The full-stack template a single developer can manage; all from their front-end
-- Hosted on Vercel with serverless functions
+- Hosted on Vercel using autodetected serverless functions
 ---

 ## Requirements